 I really don't know what kind of bugs these are, which is probably why I'm having trouble getting rid of them.
 They are very small and look like brown specks.
-They hop, fly, and sometimes when they are on a surface, I can squish them.
-Perhaps they are gnats, but they don't look like the gnats I'm used to seeing (gnats seemed to be more like flies, but these look like fleas).

 I have tiny brown hard bodied bugs with a body and then a head attached.
 It has front antennae.
 They die underneath grates on top of kitchen stove and I've found them on front living room window sill.
 They must fly, because they land on me and crawl.
 Don't bite.
 I have seen them on top of refrigerator, dead.
 I've seen a few flying insects but don't think they're fruit flies, so they must be these brown bugs flying.
 Help!